Spotlight cameras are motion activated security cameras that include a bright spotlight capable of instantly illuminating the area seen by the camera.

 In many ways, the subscription issue is the biggest knock on this otherwise fine product, as it provides yet another example of a company strong-arming people into paying for exclusive services that they ought to be able to shop around for.

-Overall, this is a good camera that takes great footage and connects well with other branded devices.
+Overall, this is a good spotlight cam that takes great footage and connects well with other branded devices.
 The subscription service is a pain, but if you’re happy to pay a bit extra, this one can really work for you.

 Reolink Lumus Camera with Spotlight

-This camera is weatherproof to IP65 levels, captures full colour 1080p imagery in night or day and enjoys up to 64GB of local storage (via an SD card that will need to be bought separately).
+This spotlight cam is weatherproof to IP65 levels, captures full colour 1080p imagery in night or day and enjoys up to 64GB of local storage (via an SD card that will need to be bought separately).
 It’s also tough, hardwearing and clearly able to withstand a few knocks.

-Unfortunately, the camera only comes with a 3m power cable – and this is non-extendable.
-Not only is this not really long enough, the cable will also require you to create a large hole in the wall in order to properly install the camera.
+Unfortunately, the spotlight cam only comes with a 3m power cable – and this is non-extendable.
+Not only is this not really long enough, the cable will also require you to create a large hole in the wall in order to properly install the spotlight cam.

-The camera is pretty good at avoiding false alerts.
-Thanks to a combination of PIR sensors and clever software, this camera can intelligently tell the difference between a human trespasser and other, non-threatening triggers such as bugs, rain or stray cats.
+The spotlight cam is pretty good at avoiding false alerts.
+Thanks to a combination of PIR sensors and clever software, this spotlight cam can intelligently tell the difference between a human trespasser and other, non-threatening triggers such as bugs, rain or stray cats.
 You can also set special ‘motion zones’ as well as further customize the sensitivity of the motion sensors.

 The camera will also begin recording from 4 seconds BEFORE the motion sensor is triggered.
-This means that, even if the camera takes a second or two to properly start up, whatever triggered it to activate will still be captured on camera.
+This means that, even if the spotlight cam takes a second or two to properly start up, whatever triggered it to activate will still be captured on camera.
 We can’t stress enough how excellent a feature this is.
-We’ve seen it on other cameras, but we’d like to see it on ALL other cameras.
+We’ve seen it on other cameras, but we’d like to see it on ALL other spotlight cams.

-Other good features include the option to switch off the red light at the front of the camera, which obscures the fact that the camera is recording, making it more likely that you will capture people on video.
+Other good features include the option to switch off the red light at the front of the spotlight cam, which obscures the fact that the camera is recording, making it more likely that you will capture people on video.

 The option to record your own alarm noise